 Looking for a unique and creative way to reach 290 million daily users with your ads?
 A Snapchat business account could be your winning strategy for grabbing the attention of Millennials and Generation Z.

 While there are several competing platforms, such as Tik Tok, Snapchat offers the most reach for your advertising dollar.
-It’s a more mature and versatile social media option that’s geared toward conversions.
+It’s a more mature and versatile social media option that’s geared toward leads.
 If you’re not sure if Snapchat is a viable option for your paid advertising efforts, we’ll explain how Snapchat works and why we recommend it for many of our clients.

 What is Snapchat?